LuxDevHQ/python_basics_assignments/01_variables.md

 - Using `print()` to output variable values

 ## Reading
-Refer to Chapter 2.1–2.2 of *Think Python*. [https://greenteapress.com/thinkpython2/thinkpython2.pdf]
+Refer to Chapter 2.1–2.2 of (*Think Python*)[https://greenteapress.com/thinkpython2/thinkpython2.pdf]

 ## Exercises
 1. Declare a variable named `age` and assign your age to it.